Skip to content

 Provenance of a BIDS dataset

 Provenance of a BIDS dataset (raw, derivative, or study) SHOULD be stored inside its dataset_description.json file.
-Corresponding metadata describes the provenance of the whole dataset.
 The dataset_description.json file of a BIDS raw dataset or BIDS study dataset MAY include the GeneratedBy key to describe provenance.
 The dataset_description.json file of a BIDS derivative dataset MUST include the GeneratedBy key to describe provenance.

 The GeneratedBy field MAY contain either of the following values: